aiven/aiven-docs/docs/products/kafka/concepts/follower-fetching.md

   the `broker.rack` setting, eliminating the need for manual configuration.

 - `client.rack`:  This setting on the Apache Kafka consumer indicates the AZ where the consumer is running.
 It allows you to fetch data from the nearest replica.
-For example, if your `client.rack` is set to `use1-az1`, it fetches data from an Apache Kafka broker with `broker.rack` set to `use1-az1`.
+  For example, setting `client.rack` to `use1-az1` on AWS or `europe-west1-b` on GCP ensures that the consumer fetches data from the nearest broker in the same AZ.
   [Configure](/docs/products/kafka/howto/enable-follower-fetching#client-side-configuration)
   this setting to retrieve data from the closest replica.